 The two roads are in many ways symbolic of the two Chinas that are emerging across the country.
 The new freeway, which cuts through the green fields without engaging with them in any way, is the road that the government wants everyone to see and use and marvel at.
 The old road, intimately connected with the lives of the villagers, is the one that tells the real story of rural China, and it’s a very different story from the dazzle camouflage of Shanghai and Nanjing….Several days before, I had read in my already dog-eared copy of John Steinbeck’s The Grapes of Wrath a section about the Dust Bowl in the U.S. Midwest of the 1930s…. “[Route] 66 is the path of a people in flight, refugees from dust and sinking ownership….” (pp. 53, 62)

-Like D’Arcy-Brown, Gifford meets a lot of taxi drivers, whom he pays to take him across the country when he is not on buses, along with many other folk as well, typically those with grievances against the Party (e.g. Henan Province AIDS victims, Christians).
+Like D’Arcy-Brown, Gifford meets a lot of taxi drivers, whom he pays to take him across the country when he is not on buses.
+He meets many other folk as well, typically those with grievances against the Party (e.g. Henan Province AIDS victims, Christians).
 But once again, the one class of people he is careful not to get too close to, except for short, polite conversations, is women.
-When the subject inevitably comes up he confronts it head on (rather than hands on), via the interview and the appropriate politically correct disclaimers:
+When the subject inevitably comes up, he confronts it head on (rather than hands on) via the interview and the appropriate politically correct disclaimers:

 Two institutions exist in almost every midsize or large hotel in China that show the radical changes in public morality.
 One is known as the “sauna massage” facility, which, as its name suggests, provides every type of sauna and every type of massage, often I’m told, at the same time.
 The other is the karaoke bar….I have interviewed several Chinese prostitutes during my years in China.
 These women frequently have the most compelling and tragic stories about life at the bottom of Chinese society.
 But I still feel slightly uncomfortable going to the karaoke bars where they work.
 There is something about looking for a prostitute, even just to interview, that annoys me, because doing so only feeds the Chinese stereotype of Western men as sexual predators.
 I always call my wife in Beijing to tell her what I am doing in case I get detained by the police (pp. 80-81)

 Hessler has many virtues as a writer.
-Instead of pronouncing generalities he tends to focus on what is immediately at hand, on the particular, and the cliché count celebrating the Communist Party’s achievements and condemning its excesses and outrages is kept to a minimum.
-He is usually engaging and at the same time very thorough, delving deeply into all aspects of each new topic that comes his way, backed up by much homework (with I assume financial backing for his research needs from Harper, his heavyweight publisher).
-On the subject of amusingly inaccurate Chinese road maps, for instance, he goes into engrossing detail on the history of Western and Chinese cartography – something a lesser writer would lack the curiosity or patience to pursue.
+Instead of pronouncing generalities he tends to focus on what is at hand, on the particular, and the cliché count celebrating the Communist Party’s achievements and condemning its excesses is kept to a minimum.
+He is engaging and at the same time very thorough, delving into all aspects of each new topic that comes his way, backed up by much homework (with financial backing for his research needs from his heavyweight publisher Harper).
+On the subject of amusingly inaccurate Chinese road maps, for instance, he goes into engrossing detail on the history of Western and Chinese cartography—something a lesser writer would lack the curiosity or patience to pursue.

-Hessler is a relatively young, good-looking guy, though married (to the Chinese American Leslie Chang, author of the well-regarded Factory Girls).
-The inexorable encounters with the Gorgon’s face are dispatched with dour finality almost as soon as they crop up.
-This is where Hessler’s impeccably controlled voice begins to wobble.
-At one point he meets a group of truckers who are delighted at the idea of the American man having sex with a Russian prostitute who regularly works the rest stop they frequent:
+Being a youngish, good-looking guy, though married (to the Chinese American Leslie Chang, author of Factory Girls), Hessler’s inexorable encounters with the Gorgon’s face are dispatched with dour finality almost as soon as they crop up.
+This is where his impeccably controlled voice begins to wobble.
+At one point he meets a group of truckers who are delighted at the idea of the American having sex with a Russian prostitute who works the rest stop they frequent:

 His companion laughed and said, “She’s a prostitute!”